-Located in the Parpaillon massif within the Cottian Alps of southern France, the pass connects the Ubaye valley in Alpes-de-Haute-Provence department with Embrun in Hautes-Alpes.
-At the summit sits the infamous Parpaillon Tunnel, at an elevation of 2.637m (8,652ft) above the sea level.
+Set high in the Parpaillon massif within the Cottian Alps of southeastern, just below the highest point sits the infamous Parpaillon Tunnel, at an elevation of 2.650m (8,694ft) above the sea level.
 It was built by the French Army starting in 1891, to facilitate the movement of troops guarding the border with Italy.
 Works on the road and tunnel lasted until 1911, although the tunnel was completed in 1901.
-Once a key route for military supplies, the road was abandoned in favour of the lower Col de Vars, which could be kept open in winter.
+Once a key route for military supplies, the road was abandoned in favour of the lower Col de Vars, a paved road which could be kept open in winter.

 This famous mountain tunnel, one of the highest in Europe, is arched in the middle part and has a total length of 520 meters (1,710 ft).
-Nowadays the tunnel is closed at the end with metal doors.
 It’s in terrible conditions.
 The tunnel contains a lot of ice and water and is totally dark.
-It can be scary, and is highly recommended to stay outside.
-Long since abandoned, the old trace scaled the wild, rugged Massif du Parpaillon and still appears on larger-scale maps.
-The spot is both uplifting and yet desolate in its remoteness but the views along the road are breathtaking.
+It can be scary and highly recommended to stay outside.
+Long since abandoned, the spot is both uplifting and yet desolate in its remoteness but the views along the road are breathtaking.